beerpwn/ctf/README.md

 # Beerpwn security team

-In this repository you can find a collection of ctf writeups.
+In this repository you can find a collection of ctf writeups and also some CVE that we got assigned ;)

 ## Beerpwn team members: